eduardconstantin/azure-cloud-exams/CONTRIBUTING.md

 Now submit the pull request.

 Soon a reviewer will be merging all your changes into the main branch of this project.
 You will get a notification email once the changes have been merged.

-## License

-By contributing to this repo, you agree that your contributions will be licensed under the [MIT license](LICENSE).